eecs280staff/tutorials/docs/cli.md

 ```
 {: data-variant="no-line-numbers" data-title="~/.zshrc" }

+Save the file (command-s).
 Close your terminal and reopen it.
 You should see colorized `ls` output.

 <img src="images/cli028.png" class="invert-colors-in-dark-mode" width="512px" alt="colorized ls macOS example"/>